bigbizze/pinescript-docs/final_combined_manual.md

 *   External resources

-*   A description of all the Pine Script ™ operators, variables and functions can be found in the [Reference Manual](Reference Manual).
+*   A description of all the Pine Script ™ operators, variables and functions can be found in the .
 *   Use the code from one of TradingView's built-in scripts to start from.
 Open a new chart and click the *Pine Script™* Editor button on the toolbar.
 Once in the editor window, click the *New* button.
 You'll find the TradingView built-in scripts in the dropdown list.
 *   There is a TradingView public chat dedicated to Pine Script ™ where active developers of our community help each other out.
-*   Information about major releases and modifications to Pine Script ™ Script (as well as other features) is regularly published on [TradingView's blog](TradingView's blog).
+*   Information about major releases and modifications to Pine Script ™ Script (as well as other features) is regularly published on .
-*   TradingView's [Community Scripts](Community Scripts) contain all user-published scripts.
+*   TradingView's  contain all user-published scripts.
 They can also be accessed from charts using the "Indicators & Strategies" button and the "Community Scripts" tab of the script searching dialog box.

 # External resources

-*   The [PineCoders](PineCoders) account on TradingView publishes useful information for Pine Script ™ programmers.
-They also have content on their [website](website).
+*   The  account on TradingView publishes useful information for Pine Script ™ programmers.
+They also have content on their .
-*   [Kodify](Kodify) has TradingView tutorials on various topics for beginners and more experienced programmers alike.
+*    has TradingView tutorials on various topics for beginners and more experienced programmers alike.
 Topics include plotting, alerts, strategy orders, and complete example indicators and strategies.
-*   [Backtest Rookies](Backtest Rookies) publishes good quality blog articles focusing on realizing specific tasks in Pine Script™.
+*    publishes good quality blog articles focusing on realizing specific tasks in Pine Script™.
-*   You can ask questions about programming in Pine Script™ in the `[pine-script]` tag on [StackOverflow](StackOverflow).
+*   You can ask questions about programming in Pine Script™ in the `[pine-script]` tag on .

 To Pine Script ™ version 3